Foodstuffs North Island fact checker

 Inflation represents a general increase in overall prices, and there are many contributing factors including the global price of key inputs (e.g. oil and labour), policy decisions and the supply of money circulating in the economy.
 A small amount of inflation is typically expected and since Sept 2002, the Reserve Bank of New Zealand’s inflation target has been in the range of 1-3% annually.

-In the last four years (Sept 2017 - Sept 2021), inflation has averaged at 2.3% and 2.5% according to the Consumer Price Index (CPI) and Food Price Index (FPI).
-Most recently however (Sept 2020 - Sept 2021), inflation was 4.9% (CPI) and 4.0% (FPI), illustrating that inflation in the past year has been much higher than the last three years.
-It also tells us that general inflation has risen more than food price inflation in the last year.
-It’s not just the price of food that is suffering, but the average price of everything.
+In the last four years (2018 - 2022), CPI year on year growth has averaged at 2.7% while FPI has averaged at 2.8%.
+Most recently (in the quarter ended March 2022) CPI was 6.9% and FPI was 7.6%, illustrating that inflation in the past year has been much higher than the last four years.
+It also tells us that the food sector has been impacted more greatly than many other industries, with food price inflation having risen more than general inflation in the last year.
+It’s not just the price of food that is suffering however, but the average price of everything.

 The figure below shows the change in prices, split by CPI (red line) and FPI (black line).
 It also shows the groupings of the FPI, represented by the five other lines.
 This highlights the relatively similar levels of inflation experienced in the CPI and FPI, as well as the high variability of the price of fruit and vegetables – which is very seasonal.